phalcon/blog/_posts/2021-03-19-community-hangout-status-update-2021-february.md

 Transfer/sec:      3.25MB
 ```

-Finally, from initial tests, we have not seen a boost - as we expected - between Phalcon with PHP 7.4 vs Phalcon with PHP 8.0.
+Finally, from initial tests, we have not seen a boost - as we expected - between Phalcon with PHP 7.4 vs. Phalcon with PHP 8.0 and JIT.
 The only thing that we saw was a decrease in latency.
 More benchmarks will be required to see the actual difference between versions.

 ### Conclusion
 A lot of work, a lot of things to do.
 Thanks especially to [Jeckerson](https://github.com/Jeckerson) who has been working on PHP 8 and managing the incubator projects along with other tasks.